 Wood Burning Guide

-Here you can find a guide to the most well-known trees and we have given them a rating for their burning quality when used in a Woodburner or Log Fire.
+Here you can find a guide to the most well-known trees (UK) and we have given them a rating for their burning quality when used in a Woodburner or Log Fire.

 Wood Burning Guide - which wood is best for logs?